sparkdotfi/spark-interface/README.md

 Just go to `<your favorite public ipfs gateway>/ipns/app.spark.fi`

+> [!NOTE]
-⚠️ Make sure the gateway supports origin isolation to avoid possible security issues: you should be redirected to URL that looks like `https://app-spark-fi.<your gateway>`
+> Make sure the gateway supports origin isolation to avoid possible security issues: you should be redirected to URL that looks like `https://app-spark-fi.<your gateway>`

 ## License